oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

     ```
     ![selecting from our customers table](images/im5.png " ")

-7. Another benefit of the Duality Views is that since the data is stored as tables, updating any embedded documents is easy since you only need to update the table.
-All the documents will automatically reflect the changes.
-This would be much harder to achieve with pure JSON.

-    We can insert some orders into our Jim Brown customer using `mergepath`.
+7. Let's insert some orders for our customer Jim Brown using `mergepatch`.

 	```
 	<copy>